circleci/circleci-docs/jekyll/__glossary/owner.md

 term: Owner
 ---

-The owner of the team GitHub or Bitbucket account (org).
+The owner of the team GitHub account or Bitbucket org.